Decomposition of some Witten-Reshetikhin-Turaev Representations into Irreducible Factors

-We give the decomposition into irreducible factors of the $SU(2)$ \wrt representations of the mapping class group of surfaces when the level is $p=4r$ or $p=2r^2$ with $r$ an odd prime or when $p=2r_1r_2$ with $r_1,r_2$ two distinct odd primes, under certain technical assumptions.
+\Abstract{We decompose into irreducible factors the ${\rm SU}(2)$ Witten--Reshetikhin--Turaev representations of the mapping class group of a genus $2$ surface when the level is $p=4r$ and $p=2r^2$ with $r$ an odd prime and when $p=2r_1r_2$ with $r_1$, $r_2$ two distinct odd primes.
+Some partial generalizations in higher genus are also presented.}